ANSANJAY/DiningPhilosophersSolution/6_Implementingphilosopher_release_both_spoons( ).md

    - **Sanity checks**: Ensure the spoons are indeed occupied by the philosopher using assert statements.
      - If any assert fails, there's an inconsistency in the state of data structures.
    - Mark spoons as available, using `printf` for clear output.
-   - Send a **signal** to the condition variable of the released spoon, signaling waiting philosophers.
+   - Send a **signal** to the condition variable of the released spoon, signaling waiting for philosophers.
    - Unlock the mutex of the left spoon.

 3. **Key Concept**: